sgladstone/com.fountaintribe.hebrewcalendarhelper/README.md

  - "Hebrew Date of Death in exactly X days"
  - "Relationship of Deceased to Mourner in exactly X days"

- If you are planning to use these tokens to create a PDF letter, you need to install "wkhtmltopdf" and configure CiviCRM to use it.
+ If you are planning to use these tokens to create a PDF letter, you need to install "wkhtmltopdf" and the Hebrew character set for your operating system.
+Then configure CiviCRM to use "wkhtmltopdf".
 If this is not done, tokens that use Hebrew letters will show as ????? in the PDF document.

+This is necessary because the DOMPDF (the PDF engine that is part of CiviCRM core) can only handle the English alphabet.

 ## Custom Searches